rbanffy/testable_appengine/README.md

 use a Python environment you provide yourself, you can make the virtualenv youself and run `make libraries` with VENV pointing to your virtualenv (as in `VENV=.my_env make libraries`)

+The actual makefile is under resources.
+Your own makefile (with your own targets) should include it and extend it like the included Makefile does.

 Please check the makefile before using it.
 It may not make sense for your environment.
 It was tested on Ubuntu, Fedora, OSX (10.7+,